SIMBAChain/truffle/README.md

 There is also a non-interactive login mode.
 This mode is mainly for CI/CD, but you can run this login mode like a normal login command if you have a few environment variables set, and it will use a client credentials flow for login.
 You will need to set

 1. SIMBA_AUTH_CLIENT_ID for your client ID
-2. SIMBA_AUTH_CLIENT_SECRET for your client secret, and
+2. SIMBA_AUTH_CLIENT_SECRET for your client secret
-3. SIMBA_AUTH_CLIENT_ENDPOINT for your auth endpoint.

-NOTE: SIMBA_AUTH_CLIENT_ENDPOINT defaults to '/o/' if not set.
+(please see [Discovery of Environment Variables](#discovery-of-environment-variables) for directions on setting those variables)

 To run login in non-interactive mode, you can run with org and app flag: